Taking steps to manage stress better

 - stop, pause and take a moment to be still and look around you, focus on your breathing

-- think about reducing your time watching the news and browsing social media if it is having a negative impact
+- think about reducing your screen time and browsing social media if it is having a negative impact

 - try to become aware of what triggers tend to cause stress and anxiety and think about reducing these stress triggers - aim to resolve those with coping strategies